Four Beasts in One

 the similarities - (Daniel 7:21-24, Revelation 13:7, 17:12).

-Daniel saw four individual beasts ascend from
+Daniel saw four individual beasts ascending

-the sea in succession, but John sees only one.
+from the sea in succession, but John sees only one.
 In Daniel, the first

-beast is compared to a lion, the second to a bear, and the third to a leopard, but
+beast is compared to a lion, the second to a bear, and the third to a leopard,

-the fourth has no analog in the animal kingdom - it was a monstrosity with “ten
+but the fourth has no analog in the animal kingdom - it was a monstrosity with “ten

 horns” and “seven heads.”